Twitter Finally Suspends Anti-Vaxx Whackaloon Naomi Wolf

-Category: World Politics Hits: 13Better late than never.
+Category: World Politics Hits: 14Better late than never.
 One less COVID conspiracy theorist polluting social media.
 This appears to be the tweet that finally got her permanently suspended.
 She's been a regular on Fox these days where they've been happy to use her to promote "an array of unhinged conspiracy theories" about coronavirus.
 Here's more on that from Media Matters: Fox is far more interested in turning coronavirus into a political cudgel than in giving users accurate health information.
 And so the network’s hosts lean on Wolf’s liberal credentials while giving her a platform to claim that the Democratic response to the pandemic is aimed at dissolving society and enacting a totalitarian state comparable to Nazi Germany.

 Read more https://crooksandliars.com/2021/06/twitter-suspends-naomi-wolf